 The exit is to the immediate west of the point.
 There are two spots, both are flat, slightly sloping rocks about 10 metres wide and 12 metres long.
 One is more suitable for lower tides (the western one) and the other is better for higher tides.
 Although the exit spots can look difficult in even calm seas, the bottom is well cushioned by cunjovoi and the waves disperse very quickly so that there is usually no problem to swim onto the rock platform using the wave action to assist you.

-In bigger seas you can enter the water through Clovelly Pool itself, but the local council has prohibited scuba diving in Clovelly Bay between the hours of 10 am and 4 pm during the official swimming period which usually runs from the October long weekend till Anzac Day.
+In bigger seas you can enter the water through Clovelly Pool itself, but the local council has prohibited scuba diving in Clovelly Bay as follows.
+From 1 October till 30 April (used to be the October Long Weekend till Anzac Day), scuba divers can only enter the water of Clovelly Pool before 8 am (used to be 10 am) and after 6 pm (used to be 4 pm).
 This ban was found necessary because of the large number of schools using the area for instruction and so interfering with the general public's use of the area.
 Believe the signs, you will be prosecuted for ignoring them, even if you only swim on the surface out through the bay.
 If you do use the pool to start your dive, be aware that on ebb tides the flow of water out over the pool wall can make it extremely difficult to return back to the pool.
 Also, using the pool means that you will have to swim a lot further to reach Shark Point and will, in all likelihood, not see the best parts of the dive.
 This is also the emergency exit point (I have had to use it twice).

 After entering the water from the point, swim out about 15 metres before submerging.
 Here the water is about 8 metres deep.
 Start the dive by heading in a south-easterly direction.
 At first you will swim over a large kelp bed for a few minutes and then you will reach a small drop-off where the depth reaches 10 metres.
 Thirty metres further on in the same direction you will meet another drop-off where the water is 13 metres deep.
 The terrain past here is composed of huge rounded boulders that provide a lot of nooks and crannies where a large amount of fish live.
 There are also a number of swim-throughs between the boulders.
 Continue on to the south-east and you reach a sandy bottom and a depth of 20 metres.
 On the sand there are some small rocks which have prolific sponge and ascidians growing on them.